Taking a case to court can be expensive. Legal expenses insurance – also known as family legal protection – helps cover

 - Issues relating to planning law such as party wall disputes

 Disputes about small amounts of money, for instance under £250

-And for any disputes that are vehicle related you’re generally expected to rely on the legal expenses cover that’s usually offered with car insurance.
+And for any disputes that are vehicle related you’re generally expected to rely on the legal expenses cover that’s offered with car insurance.